Chris Fritze

 Ein Beitrag geteilt von Chris Fritze (@fritzechris) am Aug 15, 2019 um 1:45 PDT

-My next destination was Kosovo.
-The ride there was not only a challenge, I even experienced the worst night of my journey so far.
+From Nis I headed in direction Kosovo.
+The ride to there wasn't only a challenge, I even experienced the worst night of my journey so far.
 It was a night full of frustrations and doubts about this trip.
 But I'll tell this story another time. ;)

 Sieh dir diesen Beitrag auf Instagram an